seanlw/countdown/README.md

 Simple countdown timer

+## Usage

+Keyboard:

+* Arrow Up: Add one minute to timer
+* Arrow Down: Subtract one minute to timer
+* Space Bar: Start/Stop the timer
+* Escape: Reset timer

 ## Develpment

 The use of the [yarn](https://yarnpkg.com/) package manager is strongly recommended, as opposed to using `npm`.